 Business properties are covered by business rates (sometimes referred to as non-domestic rates) and domestic properties by Council Tax.

-Some properties are part business and part domestic, so may pay both taxes.
-Good examples are public houses where the publican lives on the premises or shops where the shopkeeper lives in a flat over the shop.
+Some properties are partly for business and partly for domestic use, so you may have to pay both taxes, eg a pub or public house, or a shop where the publican or shop owner lives on the premises or in a flat above the business.

-Generally, you should not have to pay business rates for minor business use of the home.
-The Government does not normally expect home-based businesses to have to pay business rates if:
+When using your home for minor business purposes, the government does not normally expect you to pay business rates if:

-- you use a small part of your home for your business (for example you use a bedroom part of the day as an office), and
+- you use a small part of your home for your business (eg a bedroom – for part of the day as an office)

-- you do not use it to sell goods or services to visiting clients or members of the public (as opposed to selling by post), and
+- you don’t use it to sell goods or services to visiting clients or members of the public (as opposed to selling by post)

-- you do not employ other people to work at the premises, and
+- you don’t employ other people to work at the premises

-- you have not made alterations of a sort that would not usually be associated with a home (such as converting a garage to a hairdressers or installing a hydraulic car lift).
+- you don’t make alterations that are not for a domestic purpose (such as converting a garage into a hairdressers, or installing a hydraulic car lift)